 About the location

 Perranporth 5 miles; Truro 9.5 miles.

 St Agnes is a thriving picturesque village on the Cornish coast, with four beaches on the doorstep and surrounded by wonderful countryside.
 Swim or surf in the clear waters, walk the footpaths and bridleways or hop onto the South West Coast Path.
 Coasteering, kayaking and horse riding are all available locally, and St Agnes has a regular programme of events and gigs for all the family to enjoy.
 The local shops offer an interesting selection of produce, from tasty treats to one-off pieces of art as a unique souvenir of your Cornish holiday, and there is a superb range of dining choices with two Great Cornish Food Awards in 2015.
 St Agnes also has a rich mining heritage which can be explored with a visit to the St Agnes Museum.
 Head out of St Agnes and you will find plenty of Cornwall’s attractions within easy reach, from the beaches at Newquay to the Tate at St Ives or the cathedral at Truro and of course, the world-famous Eden Project.
-St Agnes is also in the heart of Poldark Country, the landscapes made famous by the novels and TV series’, the most recent of which was broadcast in early 2015.
+St Agnes is also in the heart of Poldark Country, the landscapes made famous by the novels and TV series’, the most recent of which was broadcast in Spring 2018.
 So explore this beautiful region or stay close to home in a friendly bustling village; either way you are assured of a memorable Cornish vacation.